Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion/tce.md

 _**Prerequisite:** Level 6+, A ring (requires attunement)_

 While wearing this ring, the creature can recover one expended spell slot as an action.
-The recovered slot can be of 3rd level or lower.
+The recovered slot can be of level 3 slot or lower.
 Once used, the ring can't be used again until the next dawn.

 ---